Post Graduate Diploma in Survey Data Analysis for Development (CG038ECO15)

 Structure

 The Post-Graduate Diploma in Survey Data Analysis for Development programme comprises three compulsory courses in the first semester, three compulsory courses in the second semester and a compulsory research report.
-The degree runs over 12 months if undertaken full-time and 24 months if undertaken part-time.
+The diploma runs over 12 months if undertaken full-time and 24 months if undertaken part-time.
 The programme comprises of 120 credits.

 Compulsory courses: